EddieAbbondanzio/eddieabbondanz.io/README.md

 My personal blog that I like to write up posts about various projects I'm working on.

+# Tech Stack

+Hugo with a sprinkle of Vue.
+Hugo is used for generating the static website (blog posts, about page, etc...) and Vue is used for more interactive features like calculators or widgets.

+Styling is a mix of custom css, [Open Color](https://yeun.github.io/open-color/), and [Shoelace](https://shoelace.style/).

+The website is hosted on Github Pages and uses a git submodule for the build dir.
+This setup is a little more complex than it needs to be now but back when I first built out the blog Github pages didn't support deploying from a sub dir.

 # Dev

 - Install nvm and run `nvm use`